-Also called lumbar spinal stenosis, this condition is characterized by the abnormal narrowing of your upper or lower spine.
-This spine narrowing puts pressure on the spinal nerves, including the sciatic nerve.
+Also called lumbar spinal stenosis, this condition is characterized by the abnormal narrowing of the upper or lower spinal canal.
+This narrowing puts pressure on the spinal cord and the sciatic nerve roots.

 This is one of the associated conditions of degenerative disk disorder.
 When one spinal bone (vertebra) extends forward over another, the extended spinal bone can pinch your sciatic nerve.